JonKing93/Github-Tutorial-Workshop/workshop/exercise-3.md

 # Exercise 3: Commit new files to the repository

 Now that we've created and published the repository, we're going to start adding the files for our project.
+Again, if you would like to follow along with the demo, you can download the demo files <a href="../demo-files/demo-files.zip" download>here</a>.

 ## A) Add a file to the local repository